-- (d) For the purposes of this section, the term "firewood" is defined as any wood or wood product to be burned as fuel - (9) Compost Piles.
+- c.
+Compliance with subparts a. and b. shall be the responsibility of both the owner and any occupant or other person in possession or control of the premises. - (8) Compost Piles.
 "Compost piles may include a combination of yard and garden waste (such as weeds, bark, grass clippings, stalks and stems, brush or vines), wood ashes, horse manure, coffee grounds, vegetable scraps, citrus rinds and fruit peelings, egg, peanut and nut shells.
 Compost piles shall not include meats, dairy products, vegetable oils, cooked foods, or plastics, synthetics or other non-biodegradable materials.
 Compost piles shall not be located within any drainage easement.
 Compost piles shall not be located in any side yard or closer than five (5) feet to any property line.
 Compost piles shall not exceed four (4) feet by eight (8) feet or six (6) feet in diameter and shall not exceed four (4) feet in height.
 Double compost piles may be utilized, provided the total size does not exceed the above.

-Compost piles shall be maintained in a manner to prevent the escape of offensive odors to adjacent property.

-- (10) Landscaping.
-"Weeds, bushes, trees and other vegetation".
-All exterior property areas shall be kept free from vegetation, weeds, bushes and tall grass and trees which present a visual blight upon the area, which may harbor insect or rodent infestations, or result in a condition which may threaten the health and safety or the economic welfare of adjacent property owners or occupants." - (11) Appliances: It shall be unlawful for any person to place at the roadside for collection by a solid waste contractor, any ice box, refrigerator, deep freeze or other device with doors within the city unless all doors of the icebox, refrigerator, deep freeze or other device with doors shall have been removed prior to such disposal.

-Responsibilities of property owners, tenants and occupants.

-- (a) Property owners.
-No property owner shall maintain or permit to be maintained any of the causes of blight or blighting factors set forth in Chapter 46 upon any property in the city owned by such person. - (b) Tenants or occupants.
-Any tenant or occupant of property in the city shall also be responsible for any of the causes of blight or blighting factors set forth in Chapter 46 that he creates or permits on the property leased or occupied by him.
-(Code 1976, §§ 8-04.04.01, 8-04.04.02)

-Applicability to areas other than residential.

-- (a) Generally.
-The causes of blight or blighting factors set forth in Chapter 46 as applicable to areas zoned for residential purposes are also determined to be causes of blight or blighting factors and subject to the prohibitions of this article if located in areas zoned for other than residential purposes, unless such uses of property are incidental to and necessary for the carrying out of any business or occupation lawfully being carried on upon the property in question. - (b) Considerations.
+Compost piles shall be maintained in a manner to prevent the escape of offensive odors to adjacent property. - (9) Landscaping.
+All exterior property areas shall be kept free from vegetation, weeds, bushes and tall grass and dead trees which present a visual blight upon the area, which may harbor insect or rodent infestations, or result in a condition which may threaten the health and safety or the economic welfare of adjacent property owners or occupants. - (10) Appliances.
+It shall be unlawful for any person to place at the roadside for collection by a solid waste contractor, any ice box, refrigerator, deep freeze or other device with doors within the city unless all doors of the icebox, refrigerator, deep freeze or other device with doors shall have been removed prior to such disposal. - (b) Responsibilities of property owners, tenants and occupants. - (1) Property owners.
+No property owner shall maintain or permit to be maintained any of the causes of blight or blighting factors set forth in Chapter 84 or Chapter 46 upon any property in the city owned by such person. - (2) Occupants.
+Any occupant of property in the city shall also be responsible for any of the causes of blight or blighting factors set forth in Chapter 46 that he creates or permits on the property leased or occupied by him. - (c) Applicability to non-residential areas. - (1) Generally.
+The causes of blight or blighting factors set forth in Chapter 46 as applicable to areas zoned for residential purposes are also determined to be causes of blight or blighting factors and subject to the prohibitions of this Chapter if located in areas zoned for non-residential purposes, unless such uses of property are incidental to and necessary for the carrying out of any business or occupation lawfully being carried on upon the property in question.

+Considerations.
 For purposes of this article, such business or occupation shall be considered lawful only when being carried out in a manner as prescribed by chapter 138 pertaining to zoning and any other applicable provisions, laws, or regulations of the city, county, state or federal governments.
 The proof that such use is incidental to and necessary for the carrying out of such business shall rest with the owner or user of the property, and such use shall not, in any case, constitute a hazard to the health or welfare of the citizens of the city.